Eddie Keher

-Edward Peter Keher (/ˈkɛər/; born 14 October 1941) is an Irish former hurler who played as a centre-forward at senior level for the Kilkenny county team.
+Edward Peter Keher (/ˈkɛər/; born 14 October 1941) is an Irish former hurler who played as a half-forward for the Kilkenny county team from 1959 to 1977.

 Born in Inistioge, County Kilkenny, Keher first played competitive hurling whilst at school in St. Kieran's College.
-He arrived on the inter-county scene at the age of fifteen when he first linked up with the Kilkenny minor team.
-He made his senior debut in the 1959 championship.
-Keher won six All-Ireland medals, ten Leinster medals and three National Hurling League medals.
+Aged 15, he represented the county minor team before making his senior debut in the 1959 championship.
+At senior level Keher won six All-Ireland medals, ten Leinster medals and three National Hurling League medals.
 He captained the team to All-Ireland victory in 1969 and was an All-Ireland runner-up on four occasions.
 As a member of the Leinster inter-provincial team for sixteen years, Keher won nine Railway Cup medals, a record for a Leinster player.
 At club level he won one championship medal with Rower–Inistioge.

-Keher has been repeatedly voted on to teams made up of the sport's greats, including at corner-forward on the Hurling Team of the Century in 1984 and the Hurling Team of the Millennium in 2000.
-He won four Cú Chulainn awards and five All-Star awards, as well as being named Texaco Hurler of the Year in 1972.
-He also met and tutored Muhammad Ali in hurling in 1972, when he visited Dublin.
+Keher was voted on to teams made up of the sport's greats, including at corner-forward on the Hurling Team of the Century in 1984 and the Hurling Team of the Millennium in 2000.
+He won four Cú Chulainn awards and five successive All-Star awards, as well as being named Texaco Hurler of the Year in 1972.
+In 1972, he met and tutored Muhammad Ali in hurling during the latter's visit to Dublin.
+Keher made 50 championship appearances, a Kilkenny record which stood until July 2004.

-Keher's career tally of 35 goals and 336 points was a record score which stood until 20 June 2010.

-Keher made 50 championship appearances, a Kilkenny record which stood until 25 July 2004.
 His retirement came following the conclusion of the 1977 championship.
+Keher's career record of 35 goals and 336 points stood until 20 June 2010.

-In retirement from playing, Keher temporarily became involved in team management and coaching.
-As joint-coach to the Kilkenny senior team with Pat Henderson, he helped guide the team to the All-Ireland title in 1979.
+In retirement from playing, Keher became involved in team management and coaching.
+As joint-coach to the Kilkenny senior team, he helped guide it to the All-Ireland title in 1979.